immunefi-team/Bounty_Boosts/BadgerDAO (eBTC)/28858 - [SC - Insight] Execution of SortedCpds while command may cause....md

 n is number of items in array.

-# Solution 2
+#### Solution 2

 Every time a liquidation is made, we can store last CDP (ICR < MCR) position.

 When price is changed, the IRC and last CDP would be changed.

 But based on the stored last CDP, the search can be carried out back and forth.

 This does not require many modifications to SortedCDPs contact than Solution 1, and will also drastically reduce the number of computations.
 It may be more effective to update this variable whenever there is a change in CDP due to various operations.

-# Proof of concept
+## Proof of concept
+## Proof of Concept

 Let's look at the cases (no CDP and 100 CDPs) : ICR < MCR